ozzyDev27/oztils/readme.md

 Example: isRound(6.3) would return false, because it has a decimal.
 ### intput
 Takes an input that must be an integer!
+### simplify
+Simplifies a fraction as much as possible!
+Takes two inputs of integers, the numerator and denominator!
+Example: simplify(2,6) returns [1,3], as a list, because 2 over 6 can be simplified to 1 over 3.